Chefman Air Fryer Review: Crispy Meals for Canadian Kitchens (2026)

 Ease of Cleaning

 The removable nonstick baskets and smooth interior are dishwasher-safe, a major plus for busy Canadians.
 Verified Amazon.ca reviewers frequently cite “no scrubbing required” after cooking fries or chicken, with the baskets cleaning in under two minutes.
 The easy-view window minimizes splatter inside the unit, reducing the need for interior wipes.
 Unlike some competitors with complex internal components, the Chefman’s simple design means no hard-to-reach corners for food debris.
-One user noted the baskets fit perfectly in standard dishwasher racks at Walmart Canada, avoiding the need for manual cleaning.
+One user noted the baskets fit perfectly in standard dishwasher racks, avoiding the need for manual cleaning.
 The only minor hassle is the small crumb tray at the bottom, which requires occasional wiping but doesn’t cause odour retention.

 Performance